 npm --version

-First, add NodeSource repository on your system run the following command:
+First, add the NodeSource repository to your system run the following command:

 curl -sL https://deb.nodesource.com/setup_10.x | sudo bash -

-Now install Node.js and npm package using the following command:
+Now install Node.js and npm packages using the following command:

 sudo apt install nodejs